Wildlife of Peru: Other conservation units

+These various units of protection, conservation, and research reflect Peru's extraordinary biological richness and cultural heritage, making the country one of the world's privileged natural regions.

 Animals

 Peru has over 1,800 species of birds (120 endemic to Peru), and 500 species of mammals and over 300 species of reptiles.
 Peru has hundreds of mammals including some rare species like the puma, jaguar and spectacled bear, that live in the canopy so jungle lodges usually construct towers to observe life above.
 The Pacific holds a bounty of sea bass, flounder, anchovies, tuna, crustacean (crab or lobster), shellfish and seals.
 The Pacific also has a lot of sharks, sperm whales, and whales.
 The birds of Peru have an economic importance, because of the concentrations of guano deposits that are exported to different countries.
 Alpaca is also a native of Peru which is now domesticated for its fiber.

 Insects

 As of March 2009 scientists have discovered two new species of beetles, Eriopis canrash and Cycloneda andresii.

 Mammals

 Peru has over 500 species of mammals, of which about 70 are endemic and about 109 are threatened or endangered.
 These include spectacular species like the jaguar and spectacled bear and rare endemic species like the yellow-tailed woolly monkey.

 In January 2007, scientists discovered a new species of cloud-forest rodent of the spiny rat family (Isothrix barbarabrownae) in Manu.